-To do this, when you purchase a Quip brush, you also sign up to receive a replacement brush head every three months.
-Three months is the amount of time dentists recommend using a brush before changing it.
+When you buy a Quip electric toothbrush, you automatically sign up for a replacement brush head every three months.
+Dentists recommend using a brush for three months before replacing it.

 Quip cleans your teeth using a gentle vibrating movement, and it comes with a handy guide that tells you how you can brush up—pun very intended—on your brushing techniques.

-It also features an undeniably sleek design and comes in a few different color options and two different material options: You can get your Quip in either green or blue plastic, or silver, copper, slate or gold metal.
-Sometimes throughout the year, you might even be able to get your hands on a limited edition color.
+It also features an undeniably sleek design and comes in different color options.
+Quip electric toothbrushes are available in silver, copper, slate, black, gold, and other colors.
+Throughout the year, you may be able to obtain a limited edition color.

 What makes the Quip brush different than other electric toothbrushes?

-We’ve already talked a little bit about how the Quip brush is different than other models of powered brushes, namely—its sleek style and the fact that you automatically get replacement brush heads sent to you every three months.
+What makes the Quip brush different than other electric toothbrushes is its sleek style and the fact that you automatically get replacement brush heads sent to you every three months.

 How does the Quip toothbrush work?

 The Quip produces sonic vibrations at 15,000 strokes per minute.
 Since this is around 1/2 the strength of other electric toothbrushes, you also need to brush your teeth with circular motions, just like you would with a manual toothbrush.
 By the way, if you're interested in non-electric options, you can check out our guide to the best manual toothbrushes.